Wallace & Gromit: History

-The first short film, A Grand Day Out, was nominated for the Academy Award for Best Animated Short Film in 1991, but lost to Creature Comforts, another animated creation of Nick Park.
-The short films The Wrong Trousers and A Close Shave followed.
-The full-length feature The Curse of the Were-Rabbit was released in 2005.
-The latter three each earned Academy Awards.
+The first short film, A Grand Day Out, was nominated for the Academy Award for Best Animated Short Film in 1991.
+The short films The Wrong Trousers and A Close Shave followed, both of which won the aforementioned award.
+The first full-length feature film, Wallace & Gromit: The Curse of the Were-Rabbit was released in 2005, and went on to win the Academy Award for Best Animated Feature.

-In January 2007, a five-film deal with DreamWorks and Aardman fell through after only three films, due to creative differences, as well as the box office failure of Flushed Away.
+In January 2007, a five-film deal with DreamWorks and Aardman fell through after three films, due to creative differences, as well as the box office failure of Flushed Away.
 Park said later that DreamWorks executives wanted to Americanise the very British Wallace and Gromit after test screenings, which would have tarnished some of the duo's nostalgic charm.
-The fourth Wallace and Gromit short, A Matter of Loaf and Death, was Park's first production since the end of the DreamWorks deal.
+The fourth Wallace & Gromit short, A Matter of Loaf and Death, was Park's first production since the end of the DreamWorks deal.
 It was the most-watched television programme in the UK in 2008.
 A Matter of Loaf and Death won the 2008 BAFTA Award for Best Short Animation and was nominated for an Academy Award in 2010.
 In 2013, Peter Lord stated that there were no plans at the moment for a new short film, and Park announced in the following year that the declining health of Wallace's voice actor, Peter Sallis, had the possibility of preventing any future films despite the availability of Ben Whitehead.

-On 4 May 2017, Lord stated that more projects with the characters are likely while speaking at an animation event in Stuttgart, Germany.
+In May 2017, Lord stated that more projects with the characters were likely while speaking at an animation event in Stuttgart, Germany.
 He said, "When Nick [Park]'s not drawing cavemen, he's drawing Wallace & Gromit ...
 I absolutely assume he will do another, but not a feature.
 I think he found it was too much.
 I think he liked the half-hour format."

-Sallis died on 2 June 2017 at the age of 96.
+Sallis died on 2 June 2017.
 In 2018, Park said to Radio Times: "[Sallis] was such a special one-off person with such unique qualities, it would be hard to fill his shoes but I think he'd want us to carry on and I've got more Wallace and Gromit ideas."
-In 2019, Park announced that a new Wallace and Gromit project is in development.
+In 2019, Park announced that a new Wallace & Gromit project is in development.
 "I can't give too much away because it would spoil it really, but it's Wallace & Gromit up to their old antics."
 In May 2020, Aardman announced the release of The Big Fix Up, a Wallace & Gromit story in the form of an augmented reality (AR) mobile app.
 It features the voices of Miriam Margolyes, Isy Suttie and Jim Carter and was released on 18 January 2021.

-In September 2021, a bronze bench statue of Wallace and Gromit was unveiled in Preston, Lancashire, Park's home town.

-In January 2022, a new film was announced, which is due to release in 2024 on Netflix worldwide, except for the UK where it will premiere first on the BBC before also coming to Netflix at a later date.